ITensor/website/docs/tutorial/simple_measurement.md

-The `primed` function increases the prime level of all indices by 1.
+The `conj` function takes the complex conjugate and `primed` increments the prime level of all the indices.

 Finally, we compute the expectation value as the diagram